quicwg/base-drafts/draft-ietf-quic-http.md

 ### PRIORITY {#frame-priority}

-The PRIORITY (type=0x02) frame specifies the sender-advised priority of a stream and is substantially different in format from {{!RFC7540}}.
+The PRIORITY (type=0x02) frame specifies the sender-advised priority of a stream and is substantially different from {{!RFC7540}}.
 In order to ensure that prioritization is processed in a consistent order, PRIORITY frames MUST be sent on the control stream.
 A PRIORITY frame sent on any other stream MUST be treated as a HTTP_WRONG_STREAM error.

-The format has been modified to accommodate not being sent on a request stream, to allow for identification of server pushes, and the larger stream ID space of QUIC.
-The semantics of the Stream Dependency, Weight, and E flag are otherwise the same as in HTTP/2.
+The format of this frame has been modified from the definition in HTTP/2 to accommodate not being sent on a request stream, to allow for identification of server pushes, and the larger stream ID space of QUIC.
+The semantics of the Stream Dependency, Weight, and E flag are the same as in HTTP/2.

 The flags defined are: